Faculty, ERYT 500, RPYT, YACEP

 Director, M.A., RYT 500 ya, YACEP

 Shari began her yoga journey in 1996 with a dear friend Kelly, who took her to the very first class.
-It was a humbling experience and sparked a love for yoga.
-Even as an avid runner and cyclist, she realized she was out of shape in many other ways, which sparked the quest.
+It was a humbling experience and sparked the quest.

 In 2009, while completing her initial teacher training, Guru Karam instructed the students to find a Seva, a place to serve the yoga.
 Shari found that place in a local non-profit and continues to share yoga with these students.
-Teaching in a non-profit is extremely rewarding and humbling and she believes a teacher’s gift is to respect and understand each student has his or her own path.
-The teacher’s duty is to meet students where they are in life.
+Teaching in a non-profit is extremely rewarding and humbling.
+She believes a teacher’s duty is to respect and understand each student has his or her own path and meet students where they are in life.
 Through the years, she saw the positive impact on students, and realized there was a need in the community.
-Thus the creation of YSI, an organization dedicated to community outreach with professionally trained yoga teachers who serve the community by helping students realize their potential through yoga.
-Shari has been blessed over the years to study with amazing teachers including: Andrew Bresnen, Kimberly Culp, Sara Dasso, Holly Gastil, Nancy Gilgoff, Rachel Hector, Ana Hollis, Manju Jois, Guru Karam, Lisa Key, Lisa Labat, Judith Hanson Lasater, Lisa Long, Connie Lozano, Mehtab, Tim Miller, Ana Pilar, Alejandro Reyes, Charles Stein, David Swenson, Shelley Washington and Maria Zavala.
+Thus the creation of YSI, an organization dedicated to community outreach with professionally trained yoga teachers who serve by helping students realize their potential through yoga.

 Most of all, Shari appreciates the patience and dedication of the students she has the opportunity to work with on this journey.
 The creation of YSI is dedicated to their fortitude to survive with brave hearts, quest for truth within, and dedication to write their own stories.